Alvin Curran

 Enigmas (2003), for improvising voices.
 First performance The Living Theatre, Museo Castello di San Martino, Naples, September 26, 2003.

 The Milhaud Chair (2002), for brass, 2 harps, 2 timpani, accordian, samplers, amplified chair, in collaboration with artist Seth Koen.
-First performance, with dancer Alyssa Wilmot, Mills College, April 2002. (program notes)
+First performance, with dancer Alyssa Wilmot, Mills College, April 2002.

 The Alvin Curran Filharmonia (2002), for voice, cello, guitar, percussion, powerbook, piano and keyboards.
 First performance with Joan Jeanrenaud, Shelley Hirsch, Domenico Sciajno, Fred Frith, William Winant, Taktlos-Bern, September 2002.
 See Lost Marbles CD ("Return to Sender"), discography.
 Listen to an excerpt.